kannans89/RustRepo/11_Loops/11_Loops.md

 # Loop

-You may encounter situations, when a block of code needs to be executed several number of times.
-In general, statements are executed sequentially: The first statement in a function is executed first, followed by the second, and so on.
+There may be instances, where a block of code needs to be executed repeatedly.
+In general, programming instructions are executed sequentially: The first statement in a function is executed first, followed by the second, and so on.

 Programming languages provide various control structures that allow for more complicated execution paths.